 See Wild Ponies - World-famous for its wild ponies, the Chincoteague National Wildlife Refuge is a unique and beautiful place to visit.
 Most visitors can see the wild ponies in the marshes along Beach Road and from the observation platform on the Woodland Trail.
 For a close-up view of the ponies, you can also paddle a kayak or take a guided boat cruise.

 Explore Tangier Island - Tangier Island is often referred to as the 'soft shell crab capital of the world' and is known for its fishing, sunset cruises, kayaking, fishing, birdwatching, crab and shanty tours.
 The small island is pretty isolated and laid back.
 Explore Tangier and learn about the crabbing industry and life on the Chesapeake Bay.

 Travel Across the Chesapeake Bay Bridge Tunnel - Named "one of the Seven Engineering Wonders of the Modern World", crossing the Chesapeake Bay Bridge Tunnel is a unique experience.
 The four-lane 20-mile-long vehicular toll crossing provides direct access from Southeastern Virginia to the Delmarva Peninsula.
 Take your time and enjoy the awesome views.
-Stop at the Chesapeake Grill and Virginia Originals for a quick meal or snack, to buy some local gift items, or go fishing from the Sea Gull Pier.
+Stop at Virginia Originals to buy some local gift items.

 Getting to the Eastern Shore of Virginia

 From the Washington DC Area: Take US 50 East.
 Cross over the Chesapeake Bay Bridge, continue on US 50 to Route 13 - turn south.
 Continue on US 13 to the Eastern Shore of Virginia.
 Route 13 runs south from Salisbury, MD to Virginia Beach, VA.